awwad/uptane/README.md

 The Director can only instruct clients to install images validated by the Image Repository.

-But what happens if, at the same time, the attacker is able to get a hold of a high-level image-signing key trusted by the Image Repository?
+But what happens if, at the same time, the attacker is able to sign with a high-level image-signing key trusted by the Image Repository?
 (Note that these should generally be offline keys and rarely need to be used.)
 With the previous attack still in place, let's add: